ahmeterdem1/SSL-Messager/README.md

 `CHECK \r\n`

+Now this is replaced by timeouts on sockets.
+This query used to cause many breakdowns on the system.

 If any sent query is not in the form stated above, server sends the following query and closes down the socket unilaterally: